 As much as younger generations like to blast Baby Boomers and call them selfish or narcissistic, we made a difference in the world as well.
 In the book, Pendulum, by Michael Drew and Roy H. Williams, the authors talk about the chaotic system and show us how society experiences a shift in consciousness in 40-year cycles.
 Watch Michael’s Ted Talk here.

 Much has changed since when I graduated high school (Class of 1971), especially in technology.
 However, our high school classes may have given us an edge into the future.
 I thought it would be fun to look back at what we learned.

 High School Classes we took growing up

 Typewriters are now antiques but most women in the ’60s and ’70s were expected to be secretaries if they didn’t end up as housewives.
 Typing class taught us to use a keyboard with 2 hands!
 While everyone else is pecking away with one tired finger, we can type text with machine-like precision.
 I only took a semester of typing, but I don’t have to look down at my keyboard to see what I punch in.
 Remember how white-out made you sort of high?

 Home Economics (Home Ec)

 I loved Home Ec and took sewing and cooking.
-Between that and my mom who was a dressmaker, I know how to hem a skirt, fix a button, and work with a pattern.
-(If I’m forced to) I have a better appreciation of well-designed clothes and know how to thread a sewing machine.
-It’s not something I enjoy doing, and I can’t thread a needle without reading glasses, but I can sew up an outfit in a pinch.
+Between that and my mom who was a dressmaker, I can hem a skirt, fix a button, or work with a pattern if I’m forced to.
+Sewing class gave me a better appreciation of how well-designed clothes are made and how to handle a sewing machine.